 Webinar Description: “You don’t look disabled.”
 “You look fine.”
 Invisible disabilities sometimes, or always, limit daily activities, range from mild to severe, and vary from person to person.
 Because of this, people with invisible disabilities can feel stigmatized because of the health issues they have, but also because they “don’t look disabled.”
 Drawing on research and experience, the presenters offer a look at the need to raise awareness around invisible disabilities and their impact on equity in career development and the workplace.
-This presentation will cover four main categories of invisible disabilities (mental health, autism spectrum, physical health, learning disability), behavior cues associated with common invisible disabilities, how to better serve clients by asking the coaching questions that serve them best, learning when and how to refer, and understanding and providing information on disclosure rights and options.
+This presentation will cover four main categories of invisible disabilities (mental health, autism spectrum, physical health, learning disability), behavior cues associated with common invisible disabilities, how to better serve clients by asking questions that serve them best, learning when and how to refer, and understanding and providing information on disclosure rights and options.

 - Identify invisible disabilities

 - State how they can affect people and their career success

 - Recognize cues that people may be dealing with an invisible disability

 - Employ techniques on how to approach and help a client/student

 Cindy Edwards, Owner of Find You Fit, LLC, offers Coaching and Training services for individuals and groups.
 Cindy has been an active participant in both career development and training and development communities in the Twin Cities for over 15 years.
 She is an active member of ATD-GTC, MCDA, and NCDA.
 She holds an M.A. in Human Resource Development from the University of St. Thomas, is an AAC -ADHD Certified Coach, a certified in Brain Based Coach from the Neuroleadership Institute, and a NCDA FCD (GCDF) Instructor Certified practitioner.